Geo-Silva/Geo-Silva/README.md

 ## About Me

-- Addicted to gaming, music and now in the programming arts :P
+- Addicted to gaming, music and programming
-- I started very soon to use computers and also to learn english and now I'm looking forward to finish this studies in Java, CSS and HTML
+- I started very soon to use computers and also to learn english, so the passion comes since my childhood
 - I am currently studying Java/Angular/HTML/Database in the Entra21 - Blusoft. 👨🏻‍
 - Also looking for an opportunity in the technology field ;)